Afshin-A/Obsidian/CS/System Design/Software Testing Principles and Strategies.md

-### Test Driven Developement
+### Test Driven Development
-In this type of developement, we first create test cases from user stories.
+In this type of development, we first create test cases from user stories.
 The user story would indicate what exactly is expected from the program when given some input data.
 Then, we would iteratively create and edit code until it passes the test.

-### CI CD (Continous Integration / Continous Development) pipeline
+### CI CD (Continuous Integration / Continuous Development) pipeline
 From CS-320 M8 weekly post:
 Software testing automation techniques, such as CD/CI, improve efficiency by providing swift feedback to the developers.
 The process roughly works as follows: developers submit their work to an online server that runs a framework (like CircleCI).
 The new build is then bombarded with a variety of pre-written tests, including unit tests, integration tests, and end-to-end system tests.
 Finally, feedback: changes are either integrated into the system upon successful test results, or are rejected and the developers are provided with feedback (error logs).
 This method eliminates many redundant tests, allowing the QA team to focus on the more important and subtle tasks concerning the non-functional requirements of the system, like performing security tests, integration and end-to-end system testing.
 As a result, the production cycle shortens and software with higher quality is delivered faster.